UnNetHack/UnNetHack/README.md

  * MOTODO - An item to complete, often used when commenting out code that may not be required.
  * MONOTE - A note about the conversion.

+# Community

+For discussion, join the IRC channel #unnethack on irc.freenode.net, post to rec.games.roguelike.nethack.

 # History

 The process of modernizing NetHack began in June 2014 by Sheldon Young.

+ -- Good luck, and happy Hacking